NazIrNaz/paws-and-preferences/README.md

 Swipe to like or dislike cats — mobile-first, zero-build web app powered by CATAAS

-Paws & Preferences 🐾

-Swipe to like or dislike cats — mobile-first, zero-build web app powered by CATAAS

 Features

 Tinder-style swipes: right = like, left = nope (buttons + ⇦/⇨ keys too)